 Select the face of an author you find interesting to discover more.

-This brief definition of the Science Fiction Genre takes a look at some of the interesting aspects of this wonderful genre.
+This brief definition takes a look at some of the interesting aspects of this wonderful genre.

 Science fiction, sometimes called SF (meaning Speculative Fiction), is a genre of fiction dealing principally with the impact of actual or imagined science on society or individuals or having a scientific factor as an essential orienting component.
 This is a form of writing that is concerned with a world removed in some fundamental way from our own, whether in time, attitude or knowledge.